 Advocacy sharpens our capacity to critically view what is just and unjust within our communities, and what must be done to foster much-needed social change.
-It is the experience of many people with disabilities and their families that the ordinary and good things in life, that so many of us take for granted, don’t just happen for them.
+It is the experience of many people with disabilities and their families that the ordinary and good things in life, that so many of us take for granted, is not readily available or offered to them.

 The familiar experience of families, when trying to advocate for their loved ones, rests on the fact that our communities and society do not yet fully value individuals with disabilities, and inclusion is not typical or ordinary.